Ayushii12/AWS-Certified-Cloud-Practitioner-Course-Notes/README.md

-## AWS Cost and Usage Report (CUR)
+## AWS Budgets
-- The **Cost and Usage Report** is your one-stop shop for accessing the most granular data about your AWS costs and usage.
-You can also load your cost and usage information into Amazon Athena, Amazon Redshift, AWS QuickSight, or a tool of your choice.
-- Access comprehensive AWS cost and usage information
-- Track your Amazon EC2 Reserved Instance (RI) usage
-- Leverage strategic data integrations
-- Usage and view the discounted RI rate
-- Used to analyze AWS costs and usage in detail.
-- Can create hourly detailed reports and store these reports in S3 bucket.
-- Helps you track, analyze and plan AWS costs.
-- Allows analysis by tags.
+- Enables you to **create budgets** in order to plan your service usage, service costs, and instance reservations
+- Can also set **custom alerts** when your usage exceeds (or is forecasted to exceed) the budgeted amount

 ## AWS Cost Explorer
-- **Cost analysis and visualization tool in AWS.**
-- Provides detailed insights into AWS usage and spending.
-- Allows filtering and grouping of cost data based on various dimensions.
+- A tool that lets you **visualize, understand, and manage your AWS costs** and usage over time
+- AWS Cost Explorer includes a default **report** of the costs and usage for your top five cost-accruing AWS services
+    - You can apply custom filters and groups to analyze your data
-- Offers historical and forecasted cost information.
+-  Offers historical and forecasted cost information
-- Helps in optimizing costs and making informed decisions.
-- **Comments about the future by looking at the past.**
+-  Also provides comments about the future by looking at the pas
-- Monthly expenses can be visualized
-- Can calculate estimated expenses for 12 months with high accuracy

 ## AWS Support Plans
-![Image9](./images/img9.png)
-![Image10](./images/img10.png)

 ### Basic Support
+- Free for all the AWS Users
-- **Customer Service and Communities** - 24x7 access to customer service, [documentation](https://docs.aws.amazon.com/), [whitepapers](https://aws.amazon.com/whitepapers/), and [AWS re:Post.](https://www.repost.aws/)
+- **Customer Service and Communities:** 24x7 access to customer service, [documentation](https://docs.aws.amazon.com/), [whitepapers](https://aws.amazon.com/whitepapers/), and [AWS re:Post](https://www.repost.aws/)
-- **[AWS Trusted Advisor](https://aws.amazon.com/premiumsupport/technology/trusted-advisor/)** Access to core Trusted Advisor [checks](https://docs.aws.amazon.com/awssupport/latest/user/trusted-advisor-check-reference.html) and guidance to provision your resources following best practices to increase performance and improve security.
+- **[AWS Trusted Advisor](https://aws.amazon.com/premiumsupport/technology/trusted-advisor/):** Access to limited [Trusted Advisors](https://docs.aws.amazon.com/awssupport/latest/user/trusted-advisor-check-reference.html) and guidance to provision your resources following best practices to increase performance and improve security
-- **[AWS Personal Health Dashboard](https://aws.amazon.com/premiumsupport/technology/personal-health-dashboard/)** - A personalized view of the health of AWS services, and alerts when your resources are impacted.
+- **[AWS Personal Health Dashboard](https://aws.amazon.com/premiumsupport/technology/personal-health-dashboard/):** A personalized view of the health of AWS services, and alerts when your resources are impacted
+- **Apart from basic, AWS offers 4 different Support plans to help you troubleshoot issues:**
+    - Developer
+    - Business
+    - Enterprise On-Ramp
-- No Technical support
+    - Enterprise

-### Developer Support
+### 1. Developer Support
+- Offers following features:
     - Best practice guidance
     - Client-side diagnostic tools
     - Building-block architecture support, which consists of guidance for how to use AWS offerings, features, and services together
 - Technical support within business days (12 hour response time)
 - Technical support through Chat

-### Business Support
+### 2. Business Support
+- Offers following features:
     - Use-case guidance to identify AWS offerings, features, and services that can best support your specific needs
-- All AWS Trusted Advisor checks
+    - **All** AWS Trusted Advisor checks
     - Limited support for third-party software, such as common operating systems and application stack components
 - Technical support with 24/7 phone and email access (1 hour response time)
 - Unlimited access to AWS Consultants
-- AWS Business Priority Support Plan (ISM)
-- Technical support through phone calls

-### Enterprise On-Ramp Support
+### 3. Enterprise On-Ramp Support
+- Offers following features:
-- A pool of Technical Account Managers to provide proactive guidance and coordinate access to programs and AWS experts
+    - A pool of Technical Account Managers (TAMs) to provide proactive guidance and coordinate access to programs and AWS experts
     - A Cost Optimization workshop (one per year)
     - A Concierge support team for billing and account assistance
     - Tools to monitor costs and performance through Trusted Advisor and Health API/Dashboard
+- Also provides access to a specific set of proactive support services provided by a **pool** of Technical Account Managers
     - Consultative review and architecture guidance (one per year)
     - Infrastructure Event Management support (one per year)
     - Support automation workflows
     - 30 minutes or less response time for business-critical issues

-### Enterprise Support
+### 4. Enterprise Support
+- Offers following features:
-- A designated Technical Account Manager to provide proactive guidance and coordinate access to programs and AWS experts
+    - A **designated** Technical Account Manager to provide proactive guidance and coordinate access to programs and AWS experts
     - A Concierge support team for billing and account assistance
     - Operations Reviews and tools to monitor health
     - Training and Game Days to drive innovation
     - Tools to monitor costs and performance through Trusted Advisor and Health API/Dashboard
+- Also provides access to a specific set of proactive support services provided by a **designated** Technical Account Manager
     - Consultative review and architecture guidance
     - Infrastructure Event Management support
     - Cost Optimization Workshop and tools
     - Support automation workflows
     - 15 minutes or less response time for business-critical issues
-- Technical Account Manager (TAM)
+### Technical Account Manager (TAM)
-- Enfrastructure Event Management (IEM)
+- Is your **primary** point of contact at AWS
+- TAMs provide expert engineering guidance, help you design solutions that efficiently integrate AWS services, assist with cost-effective and resilient architectures, and provide direct access to AWS programs and a broad community of experts
+- For example, suppose that you are interested in developing an application that uses several AWS services together.
+Your TAM could provide insights into how to best use the services together.
+They achieve this, while aligning with the specific needs that your company is hoping to address through the new application

+![Image9](./images/img9.png)
+![Image10](./images/img10.png)

+## AWS Marketplace
+- A **digital catalog** that includes thousands of software listings from independent software vendors
+- You can use AWS Marketplace to find, test, and buy software that runs on AWS
+- For each listing in AWS Marketplace, you can access detailed information on pricing options, available support, and reviews from other AWS customers
+- You can also explore software solutions by industry and use case
+    - For example, suppose your company is in the healthcare industry.
+In AWS Marketplace, you can review use cases to implement solutions to protect patient records or using machine learning models to analyze a patient’s medical history and predict possible health risks
+- AWS Marketplace offers products in several categories, such as:
+    - Infrastructure Software, DevOps, Data Products, Professional Services, Business Applications, Machine Learning, Industries, and Internet of Things (IoT)

 ## Infrastructure Event Management (IEM)
 - AWS's dedicated support service for large-scale events or application launches.
 - AWS support engineers work closely to support the customer's AWS infrastructure in the planning, preparation and operation phases.